mongodb/docs/source/reference/replica-status.rst

-   The ``health`` value is only present for the other members of the replica set (i.e. not the member that returns :js:func:`rs.status`.)
+   The ``health`` value is only present for the other members of the replica set (i.e. not the member that returns :mjs:func:`rs.status`.)
 This field conveys if the member is up (i.e. ``1``) or down (i.e. ``0``.)

 .. status:: members.uptime